bbalganjjm/natural_js/docs/implementation/m10-plan.md

 });
 ```

-The proposed option would apply the same positive-safe-integer validation, last-page clamping, and `GRID_PAGE` error as `setPage` before the first render. `page()` would report that state as soon as binding returns.
-Only the requested visible rows would get clones, Select ownership, and generated error IDs; all `Rows` entries would keep their identities and remain available to `select(id)` and `validate(id)`.
-Later `setPage` calls, including `setPage(null)`, would keep their current meaning.
-Omitting `initialPage` would preserve the present all-rows initial view.
-A malformed request must fail before the authored template or listeners are changed; use one Grid-private request validator for construction and `setPage`, without adding a shared utility.
-An off-page row's option or formatter error may become visible only when that row is displayed or validated, rather than during binding, and this timing change must be documented and tested.
+The implemented option applies the same positive-safe-integer validation, last-page clamping, and `GRID_PAGE` error as `setPage` before the first render. `page()` reports that state as soon as binding returns.
+Only visible rows get clones, Select ownership, and generated error IDs; all `Rows` entries keep their identities and remain available to `select(id)` and `validate(id)`.
+Later `setPage` calls, including `setPage(null)`, retain their meaning.
+Omitting `initialPage` preserves the all-rows first view.
+A malformed request fails before the authored template or listeners change.
+One Grid-private validator serves construction and `setPage`, without a shared utility.
+An off-page formatter error surfaces on its first render; a row-local option error surfaces on render or `validate(id)`.
+If a later page fails while rendering, `setPage` keeps the prior page state and visible DOM and releases newly created row and Select resources so the caller can correct the data and retry.
 The request is copied at bind time so later caller mutation cannot change page state.

+The reference-host acceptance requires at most 1,500 post-bind DOM nodes and ≤30 ms median bind for 5,000 rows × 10 fields with a 50-row initial page, while preserving no-option and fixed 100/1,000-row budgets.
+The recovered same-source Chromium 153 rerun used two warm-ups and five fresh-page samples.
+With `initialPage`, median bind was 3.0 ms and forced-GC post-bind DOM count was 1,347; without it, 96.2 ms and 105,297 nodes.
+The 198-transition round trip was 147.9 ms versus 130.3 ms. The initial-page mode's explicit first `setPage({ page: 1, size: 50 })` repeats its current state, so its timing is not comparable with the default mode's first transition (35.5 ms).
+Both DOM counts rose by 59 after the local Vite environment was rebuilt; the two final modes share that environment and source SHA.
+DOM counters include the page and Vite client; heap and timing measurements describe this host and fixture, not a universal ceiling.
+Both runs record Grid SHA-256 `67647434776f8126e007fcb3a590f9e59110ab5b5dd5219d3bc8a4b50de20add`.[^m10-initial][^m10-no-initial]

-Acceptance would add a second 5,000-row benchmark mode requiring at most 1,500 post-bind DOM nodes and ≤30 ms median bind on the reference host with a 50-row initial page, while retaining the existing no-option and 1,000-row budgets.
-Focused tests would cover page bounds, empty Rows, off-page validation/selection and delayed errors, nested choices, unique IDs in two MDI screens, Rows mutation/clamping, `setPage(null)`, disposal/rebind, and invalid-option atomicity in Chromium, Firefox, and WebKit.
-The interactive demo would then expose the new option before rebind so it continues to exercise every implemented Grid option.
+The fixed [100/1,000-row rerun](evidence/m10-initial-page-binding-chromium.json) stayed within every M6 budget: 1,000-row flat initial/rebind/edit/sort/filter medians were 13.5/15.2/0.9/3.0/2.0 ms, and nested-auto initial/rebind/sort/filter medians were 42.4/47.0/9.8/6.0 ms.[^m10-initial-binding] Seven focused browser cases cover bounds, empty Rows, invalid input and failure rollback, off-page selection/validation/drafts and delayed errors, nested choices, focus, unique IDs in two MDI screens, mutation/clamping, `setPage(null)`, and disposal/rebind.
+The interactive demo exposes the option before rebind and still exercises every implemented Grid option.
 No List option, column engine, virtualization, bulk edit, or generic data utility is included.
-This is a public contract proposal and awaits user review before implementation.
+The user approved this narrow public contract for M10.3.

+# M10.4 agent and package review

+An independent agent used documentation before inspecting implementation or existing tests to add an authored Grid screen with a nested row-local Select, initial local page, row selection, sorting, off-page identity, validation drafts, unique IDs, and disposal/rebind.
+The agent reported reading nine documentation files (60,445 bytes), then rereading four core files (22,371 bytes); no raw read-meter log was retained for independent recomputation.
+Its first actual Chromium run failed before an assertion because the fixture used Vite's wrong module URL; one URL-only correction made the case pass 1/1 in Chromium without changing screen logic.
+The same corrected case passed 1/1 in Firefox after workspace recovery.
+Elapsed time was about 18 minutes, including roughly 12 minutes waiting for the shared workspace to be restored; actual tokens were unavailable.
+This is a docs-first task result, not a claim of first-run success or a controlled speed comparison.[^agent-screen]

+The M10.3 local tarball SHA-256 is `08a698cf0e7008fb0dec4eea627a78ddb1685d1359830bf0011108a2ac4226d8`.
+It contains 98 files with no 1.x source, jQuery, docs, tests, or demo.
+Its installed JavaScript and TypeScript consumers passed.
+Its browser-served consumer passed on the same SHA in Chromium 153, Firefox 155, real Chrome 153, and real Edge 153 on Windows.
+The first Chromium attempt had Firefox's repository-local Playwright path set and could not find Chromium; rerunning with the correct environment passed.
+No registry publication or release tag occurred.

 # Related